 - Add red bell pepper, raisins, olives, capers, pine nuts, sea salt, and red pepper flakes and sauté until vegetables are soft, about 5 minutes.

-- Add tomatoes, white wine vinegar, and sugar (if using).
+- Add tomatoes and white balsamic vinegar.
 Simmer until liquid has evaporated and tomatoes are well incorporated.

 - Add fresh herbs and toss together.

 - Serve over corn polenta, rice, or crostini.

 My daughter Izzy and I recently made Caponata for our Wednesday Facebook live cooking show.
 Gather the ingredients and we can make it together!
 Please subscribe to our Youtube channel so we can keep bringing you more how to videos!

 Try These Italian Meals with Caponata

 The last few summer menus I made with caponata included:

 Pacific rock cod with capers and white wine sauce, risotto, caponata, and caprese salad:

 Ocean perch with white wine sauce, basmati rice, caponata, and caprese salad.